sorl/django-stringfield/README.rst

 django-stringfield
 ==================

-A field intended for strings that has a length less than 500 characters. django-stringfield tries to not to enforce length on database level if possible but different databases have different limitations.
+A field intended for strings that typically has a length less than 500 characters.  django-stringfield tries to not to enforce length on database level if possible but different databases have different limitations.
 Currently implemented as:

 PostgreSQL
     ``character varying``

 MySQL
-    ``VARCHAR (65528)``
+    ``VARCHAR (65528)`` [#f1]_

-    MySQL >= 5.0.3 should be able to handle a maximum length of 65535 but that does not work in my empirical testing using mysql 5.1.41 where 65528 is the maximum considering ``NULL`` and ``NOT NULL``.

 Oracle
     ``VARCHAR2 (4000)``